isomerpages/moe-rafflesgirlssch/highlights/events-and-announcements/_posts/2025-03-12-post-Raffles Policy Dialogue 2025.md

 image: ""
 variant: tiptap
 ---
-<p>How do we define success?
+<p>How can we broaden our definition of success beyond grades and academic
+achievements?
 What does it truly mean to ‘make it’ in Singapore?
 These were some of the thought-provoking questions explored at this year’s Raffles Policy Dialogue (RPD), where over 700 students from 45 schools gathered to exchange ideas and challenge perspectives.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Raffles Policy Dialogue 2025" src="/images/rpd25.png">